CompileNix/docker-nginx/Readme.md

 Default value: (empty string)

 ### Change the DNS resolver nginx will use
-Set the enviroment variable `DNS_RESOLVER` to the desired ip address.
+Set the environment variable `DNS_RESOLVER` to the desired ip address.

 This dns server wll be used by nginx to perform dns lookups for dns based upstream targets and OCSP stapling queries.